Tryndable/RKS/images/rank card templates/readme.md

-The templates below are to be used just for example.
+The templates are to be used just for example.
 You can use your own templates